*LAST UPDATED ON MARCH 25TH 2021

 - Parents seeking to increase their knowledge to better connect with their children in this changing world of technology, or to learn how to keep their children safe while on the Internet

 - Those with limited physical mobility due to illness, age or disability and wish to broaden horizons by communicating online

 - Those seeking to learn how to make use of the library’s free ebooks, e-audiobooks and digital magazines from home

 Here’s what others have had to say about the CLICK program

 “Relieved to find that it was informal, kind, and non-judgmental.
 Instructor had infinite patience.”

 “I love that it’s one on one, and it’s at the pace that works for me.”

 “The company I wanted to work for only accepts online applications and I didn’t know the first thing about how to do that.
 The instructor walked me through it, so I learned by doing.
 When I got hired, I had to take an online course to get a ticket, so I went back to the library to show me how that worked.
 So glad it’s free.”

-FSJPL wishes to extend our sincere gratitude to the Northern Development Initiative Trust, Enbridge, Shell Canada, United Way of Northern British Columbia, Community Foundations of Canada, and the RBC Foundation for their support.
+FSJPL wishes to extend our sincere gratitude to the Peace River Regional District.
 Without their support, CLICK would not be possible.